 Like visual performance feedback, video helps students visualize their actual behavior.
-So by recording a student teaching observation, supervisors give their interns the ability to see it all in action.
+But in video, student teachers see it all in action.

 In their piece, “Record, Replay, Reflect: Videotaped Lessons Accelerate Learning for Teachers and Coaches,” Jim Knight et al. (2012) give their four reasons for using video to help teachers improve.